Please contact us by email at: info@solmedx.com or by providing the information below.

 Complex Regional Pain Syndrome (CRPS): Out of balance ROX allows free radicals to

-Diabetes: If not enough ROX is delivered for glucose to convert to energy, added
+Diabetes: If not enough ROX is delivered for glucose to be converted to energy, more

-insulin will not control the patient's sugar level.
+insulin will be required to control a person’s sugar level.

-Parkinson's Disease: If less than a critical mass of ROX exists, radicals will be released
+(PD) actually get the disease.
+If less than a critical mass of ROX exists, radicals will be

 Rheumatoid Arthritis (RA) and other auto-immune diseases: Insufficient ROX allows for